freeCodeCamp/devdocs-nginx-config/README.md

-# chat-nginx-config
+# devdocs-nginx-config

-Config for our NGINX instances that serve our Chat platform.
+Config for our NGINX instance that serves Devdocs